-It’s All About The Hammer
+The “Quality Equation” Is All About The Hammer and…

 … And It’s All About The Experience

 In this scenario, prevention is worth a pound of cure.
-Even when product and service issues are resolved after the fact, they harm your company’s Reputation for Quality.
+Even when product and service issues are resolved after the fact, they harm your company’s reputation for quality.
 They cost your customers time and inconvenience that can make them susceptible to grass-is-greener competitive offers, costing you market share, volume and profits, and damaging your reputation.
-They are a huge hidden cost within your business that hurts your bottom line, not only because of the actual costs to make it right, but because of the time and energy wasted to repeatedly fix what’s gone wrong rather than move the organization forward.
+Unnecessary costs to serve are a huge hidden profit leak within your business that hurts your bottom line, not only because of the actual costs to make it right, but because of the time and energy wasted to repeatedly fix what’s gone wrong rather than move the organization forward.
 And they hinder your ability to scale for growth or even to grow at all if they result in negative word of mouth.

 This Isn’t A “Nice to Do – Someday”

-When you discover what hammer your customers really want AND deal with Experiential Quality issues at a root cause level, you’ll drive out self-inflicted service costs and put more on your bottom line.
+When you discover what hammer your customers really want AND deal with experiential quality issues at a root cause level, you’ll drive out self-inflicted service costs and put more on your bottom line.

 Doing this work is the “O” in the P.R.O.F.I+T Roadmap, which provides a clear set of strategies and tactics to address the entire quality equation.
 Ask me for details if this blog post resonated with you.

 #1 Bestselling Author, International Speaker, and Accelerator Anne C. Graham is on a mission to help business leaders and their teams double their profit per employee – or more – in less than one year, in less time per week than they’re spending on email per day.
 Her #1 Bestseller Profit in Plain Sight includes the 5-step proactive P.R.O.F.I+T Roadmap to do it.
 Connect with Anne on LinkedIn.